 He graduated from Budapest Corvinus University.
-He has nearly a decade of experience in transactional consulting.
+He has more than a decade of experience in transactional consulting.
 Currently, he is the managing director of, among others, Blue Robin Management S.à r.l.
-Since July 2020 he has been a member of the Board of Directors of MKB Bank and since May 2023 a member of the Board of the Directors of the Company.
+Since July 2020 he has been a member of the Board of Directors of the Company.
 He is a member of the Company's Remuneration Committee and the Chairman of the Risk Assumption and Management Committee.
-He is a member of the Board of Directors of Magyar Bankholding Zrt.
+He was a member of the Board of Directors of Magyar Bankholding Zrt. from April 2022 until the cessation of the Company.